memphis-iis/cohmetrix-issues/Readme.md

 # Announcment (Licensing)

-A Linux and MacOS version is now available for testing.
-We are also changing our registration process soon to correspond with a new web tool release.

-We will no longer be generating licenses for the MacOs and Linux Versions.
+We will no longer be generating licenses for all versions unless there is an issue with the self service portal..
 You may use the self service portal at [link](http://cohmetrix-new.memphis.edu/home) Windows users will be migrated over soon.

 ## Upgrading